remarcmij/vanilla-starter/docs/RECIPES.md

 ### 2.2 Accessing the value property of an \<input> element inside a Page function

-A Page function does not (and should not) have access to the DOM elements of its View.
-This _Separation of Concerns_ design principle is applied throughout the current Application Architecture.
+A Page function does not (and should not) have direct access to the DOM elements of its View.
+This _Separation of Concerns_ design principle is core to the current Application Architecture.
 Given this restriction, how do we access the value of an \<input> element?

-The answer is to let the Page function pass an event handler to the View for the `"input"` event of the element.
+The answer is to let the Page function pass an event handler to the View for the `"input"` event.
 The event handler can then update the state from `event.target.value`.
-Whenever we need the value of the input field inside the Page function, we can now access it from the state object.
+Whenever we need the value of the input field inside the Page function, we can now access it indirectly through the state object.
 (See [Controlled Component](#221-controlled-component) below.)

 At the same time, the value of the input element can also be updated inside the View from the state object, through the View's `update()` method.
 This allows the event handler in the Page function to control the value of the input element.